Dealignment: Partisan dealignment

+Unlike in realignment where voters switch parties, under dealignment voters become detached in part (party ID) or in whole (nonvoting) from their previous parties without aligning with a new one.

 Partisan dealignment is a process in which individuals become less partisan in terms of their support for a particular political party.

 The last decades, since the 1970s, have seen an increase in the process of partisan dealignment in many countries as voters become less connected to their political party.
 This process can result in fewer votes for the major parties, such as in the UK, or an increase in voters that vote for the opposite party due to their loss of partisanship.
 This dealignment shows that short term factors might play a larger role than usual in whether a candidate receives a vote from someone of their party.
 Several factors can be attributed to partisan dealignment, such as a greater political awareness and socialisation, intensive mass media coverage and decline of deference; disillusionment both with parties and politicians, and most importantly, the poor performance of government.
 Voters have also become more inclined to vote based on specific issues such as Brexit, immigration or the economy rather than voting based on a partisan attachment.

 Prior to the 1970s there had been clear examples of partisan dealignment in the UK.
 For example, in the three elections which the Conservatives won in the 1950s, they received nearly 50% of the vote in those elections.
 However, in recent years loyalties towards the UK's main parties - the Labour Party and the Conservative Party - has reduced.
 This was seen in the 2019 general election when Labour lost votes to the Conservatives over the issue of Brexit.